 What Boskola is NOT

 We regret that the mainstream Boskola classes and scout troop are not set up to teach Hungarian to children who do not yet understand or speak any of the language.
 Based on our experience, it would be very difficult to cover the curriculum in our already limited class time, if both Hungarian speakers and non-speakers were in the same classroom.
 However, we are sensitive to the fact that children pick up languages very quickly.
 If your child has some understanding of Hungarian but does not speak, he or she may still be able to join the mainstream program.
 Prospective students who fit this scenario are evaluated on a case-by-case basis.
+Boskola now offers beginning and intermediate Hungarian-as-a-second-language (HSL) classes for adults.
+These classes are primarily intended for parents of children attending Boskola, but also offer limited enrollment to members of the greater Hungarian-American community.
+If interested, you can enroll here.

 If you still have questions regarding whether Boskola would be appropriate for your child, please contact us.

-BOSKOLA © 2000–2007 | XHTML 1.0-T, CSS
+BOSKOLA © 2000–2019 | XHTML 1.0-T, CSS